 Will I have withholding tax deducted from my book royalties?

 Will I have to pay local income tax and bank fees?

 Do I need a Tax Identification Number or EIN?

-How, when and how often will I get paid?
+How, when, and how often will I receive my royalty payments?

 Should I publish ebooks only?